rgehrsitz/Pulsar/logic_engine_reqts.md

 # Pulsar System Overview

 **What is Pulsar?**
-Pulsar is a high-performance, polling-based rules evaluation engine designed to process hundreds to thousands of key/value inputs and derived facts.
-It integrates tightly with a key-value store (e.g., Redis, NATS, etc.), fetching inputs, applying rules, and writing outputs back on a fixed schedule.
-The system’s primary goal is to provide deterministic, real-time evaluations with minimal runtime overhead.
+Pulsar is a high-performance, polling-based rules evaluation engine designed to process hundreds to thousands of key/value inputs using Redis as its data store.
+It fetches inputs, applies rules, and writes outputs back on a configurable schedule (default 100ms).
+The system's primary goal is to provide deterministic, real-time evaluations with minimal runtime overhead.

 **Key Concepts and Components:**